 Northern Quolls are broadly distributed across the Pilbara bioregion.
 Habitat considered critical to the survival of this species includes rocky gorges and escarpments, diverse eucalypt forests with hollow logs, and offshore islands (DCCEEW, 2005).
-Surveys undertaken across the region identified potential denning habitat for the Northern Quoll among the Rocky Escarpment habitat mapped by ecologia (2012b).
-Vegetation communities Acacia Shrubland (At) and Triodia Hummock Grassland (TI), mapped by ecologia (2012a) may also contain areas of potential breeding and foraging habitat, however these communities represent a small subset of the PPE.

-The Level 2 Terrestrial Vertebrate Fauna Assessment (660NS-00000-RP-EN-0001) by ecologia Environment (ecologia, 2012b) included 34 records of the species, with at least 20 confirmed individuals of the Northern Quoll within the rocky escarpments/gullies and drainage habitats mapped across the survey area.
+The Level 2 Terrestrial Vertebrate Fauna Assessment (660NS-00000-RP-EN-0001) by ecologia Environment (ecologia, 2012b) identified potential denning habitat for the Northern Quoll among the rocky escarpment habitat type within the PPE area, with at least 20 confirmed individuals of the Northern Quoll within the rocky escarpments/gullies and drainage habitats mapped across the survey area.
+A total of seven individual recordings were noted within the PPE area during this fauna survey, all associated with the Rocky Escarpment habitat mapped on the eastern edge of the PPE.